NetworkGradeLinux/mion-docs/docs/i2c-issues.md

 ONLP platform implementations often rely on i2c capability to talk to various hardware components.
 This functionality has changed greatly amongst kernel versions, which ONL has been forced to handle.
-Because Mion provides a fixed kernel, this has platform maintainers will have to:
+Because mion provides a fixed kernel, this has platform maintainers will have to:

 * Make sure any implementations that use i2c headers directly are using the correct